 Read: Generalised anxiety disorder

 The study authors looked at 269 Canadian adults who had been diagnosed with an inflammatory bowel disease.
-The researchers found that these patients were two times more likely to have had generalised anxiety disorder at some point in their lives than adults without Crohn's or colitis.
+The researchers found that these patients were two times more likely to have had generalised anxiety disorder at some point in their lives than adults without Crohn's disease or colitis.

 And for women, the risk was four times greater than for men, the investigators found.